Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

   with Session(service=service, backend=backend, max_time="25m"):
     ...

 There is also an interactive timeout value (ITTL) that cannot be configured.
 If no session jobs are queued within that window, the session is temporarily deactivated.
 For more details about session length and timeout, see `How long a session stays active <../sessions.html#active>`__.
-To determine a session's ITTL, follow the instructions in `Determine session details <#session-details>`__ and look for the ``interactive_timeout`` value.
+To determine a session's ITTL, follow the instructions in `Determine session details <#determine-session-details>`__ and look for the ``interactive_timeout`` value.

 .. _close_session: